 “Wow, that sounds great.
 But what reports do I need?”

 After that, you can add additional reports that drill down on specific accounts and/or areas of the business you want to keep a close eye on.
-These reports will vary depending on what industry you’re in and what type of business you have but here are a few key reports we like to use at Scooter:
+These reports will vary depending on what type of business you have and what industry you’re in but here are a few additional reports we like to use at Scooter:

-QuickBooks provides a gazillion different reports and it takes some time to figure out which ones you do (and don’t) need.
-However, once you get a consistent monthly reporting package in place, the job of "staying on top your numbers" becomes a lot easier and less time-consuming.
+QuickBooks offers a million different reports (too many, frankly) and it takes some time to figure out which ones you do and don’t need.
+However, once you get a regular monthly reporting package in place, the job of "staying on top your numbers" becomes a lot easier and less time-consuming.

 From the desk of Will Keller